 The first few months of your newborn’s life are often difficult.
 First time parents especially are adjusting to the shock!
 Remember that at about six weeks, a routine begins to emerge.
 Until then, just try to rest during the day when possible and call upon friends and family for help.
 Let our handouts guide you though your

+Our pediatricians believe in the safety and efficacy of vaccines.
+Our practice follows the regular immunization schedule recommended by the CDC.
 We understand you want what is best for your child and so do we.
 We know that you are bombarded by conflicting information on vaccine safety.
-We can help you get the information you need to make an informed decision.
-We firmly believe in the effectiveness of vaccines to prevent serious illness and to save
+We can help you get the information you

 Safety seat guidelines and important rules to remember for all ages.